PythonSpring/pyspring-docs/docs/guide/entities-in-framework/properties.md

 ## Key Features

+*   **Properties Registration**: Properties classes are registered within the `ApplicationContext`, similar to components, controllers, and bean collections.
 *   **Configuration Management**:  `Properties` classes provide a structured way to manage application settings.
 They are loaded from a properties file, typically in JSON or YAML format.
 *  **Unique Identifiers**: Each `Properties` class has a unique key (`__key__`) that is used to identify it within the application.
 This key must be set as a class-level attribute in your `Properties` subclass.
 *   **Automatic Loading and Injection**: PySpring automatically loads properties during the application initialization process and injects them into components where they are needed.